stanimirovn/docs-redis/index.html.md

 * Destination port 80 access to the service broker from the cloud controllers
 * Destination port 6379 access to all dedicated nodes from the DEA network(s)
 * Destination ports 32768 to 61000 on the service broker from the DEA network(s).
 This is only required for the shared service plan.
+* Outbound access to your chosen S3 blobstore, typically HTTP 80 or HTTPS 443

 ## Example Application